wikimedia/operations-puppet/modules/mediawiki/files/tools/mediawiki-cache-warmup/README.md

 positional arguments:
   file            Path to a text file containing a newline-separated list of
                   URLs.
-Entries may use %server or %mobileServer.
+Entries may use %server.

 options:
   -h, --help      show this help message and exit